 - the address of the property the tenant paid rent for and

 - the amount received.

 A tenant cannot be charged for the payment/collection of rent.

 Advertising at a fixed price (no rent bidding)

-Rent bidding is where an owner accepts a rent amount that is higher than what was advertised.
+Rent bidding is where an owner invites tenants to make an offer to rent the property at a higher amount than advertised.
 This is not allowed.

 Owners must advertise rental properties at a fixed price.